microsoft/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     - Tags the resulting image with the name content-api (-t)

     - The final dot (".") indicates to use the Dockerfile in this current directory context.
 By default, this file is expected to have the name "Dockerfile" (case sensitive).
+NOTE: If the content-api folder does not have a Dockerfile, you have not extracted the Infrastructure edition of the source.

     ```bash
     docker build -t content-api .